Heco

 We are an award-winning social enterprise using tourism as an opportunity to promote sustainable development in the Western Himalayas.

 At the heart of Heco is the vision to build empowered communities that advocate conservation.
-The thriving ecosystems in the region are under threat at the moment due to rampant, competitive and exploitative industrialization.
+The thriving ecosystems in the Himalayan regions are under threat at the moment due to rampant, competitive and exploitative industrialization.
 Heco aims to bring ethics and sustainability to doing business.

 As a trek and travel operator, we take you for offbeat travels and trekking experiences in Himachal Pradesh, Spiti and Ladakh.